ontio/cross-chain/btc/README.md

 <div align=center><img width="600" height="440" src="./pic/from_en.png"/></div>
 The figure above illustrates the process through which BTC can be transferred other target chains.
 The destination where the BTC tokens are to be transferred is labelled as the target chain, for instance Ethereum.
-The red relayer particularly focuses on the communication between the target chain and the ORChain.
+The red relayer particularly focuses on the communication between the target chain and the Polygon.
-The green relayer is responsible for the communication between the Bitcoin network and the ORChain.
+The green relayer is responsible for the communication between the Bitcoin network and the Polygon.
 The chain at the bottom represents BTC, while the one on the top represents the target chain.
-The center is marked in pink, which is the ORChain.
+The center is marked in pink, which is the Polygon.

 The cross chain transfer process can be divided into six main steps, where the user only needs to carry out the first one, which is selecting a vendor you trust and then sending the amount of BTC you want to transfer to their multi-signature address.
 The rest is taken care of by the cross chain ecosystem.
 Users can refer to this [user guide](https://github.com/ontio/cross-chain/blob/master/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md) for reference, while interested vendors can refer to the [vendor's guide](https://github.com/ontio/cross-chain/blob/master/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Vendor_Guide.md).